luca-morreale/home/README.md

 (Optional)
 * Install tmux plugins: open tmux and use `<prefix> + I` to install the plugins.

+* Update the git profile information with yours in `.gitconfig`
 ---

 ## Optional steps